datasektionen/bawang-content/en/industry/body.md

 ## Lunch lecture

 Lunch lectures are often very appreciated by students.
-You will hold a presentation during lunch (12:15-13:00) in front of around 60 students.
+You will hold a presentation during lunch (12:15-13:00) in front of around 100 students.
 Students will receive a simple lunch before the presentation, sponsored by you.
 The contents of the lecture is completely up to you and, if desired, the food too.
 You can, for instance, present your company, projects or trainee programmes.

 ## Poster advertisement

-We print and place posters in the Computer Science Chapter's chapter hall, META, shared by computer science and media technology students.
+We print and place posters in our chapter hall,
+META, shared by computer science and media technology students.
 We also place posters in areas with high concentrations of computer science students, such as computer halls.

-## dJobb

-Are you looking for creative, skilled and inquisitive computer science students for thesis projects or employment?
-Then the Computer Science Chapter's job board, [dJobb](http://djobb.se), is perfect for you.
-By placing a post on dJobb, you are guaranteed to reach lots of job-seeking computer science students.

 ## Advertisement